abvthecity/wav-splitter-library/README.md

 Splitterkit is a simple python library for splitting and merging **wave** files.

-This library is written for an internal project at BCG Digital Ventures.
+This library is written for a DV project.
 Its purpose is simple: split an audio track into a dozen tracks, or splice a segment out of a track.
 But I've written this library in a way that can be re-used for any wav-splitting purposes.

 ## How to use